tssajo/Minify/bin/YUI-Compressor_LICENSE.md

 Copyright (c) 2011, Yahoo!
 Inc.
 All rights reserved.

+The copyrights embodied in the content of this file are licensed by Yahoo!
+Inc. under the BSD (revised) open source license.

 Redistribution and use of this software in source and binary forms, with or without modification, are permitted provided that the following conditions are met: